What is Morning Cup?

-Film Short by Dr. Jonet Selected for Screening at Central Illinois Feminist Film Festival, Win Honorable Mention in Documentary Film Category
+Film Short by Dr. Jonet Selected for Screening at Central Illinois Feminist Film Festival, Awarded Honorable Mention in Documentary Film Category

 Dr. Jonet’s film short A Word to Young Ladies has been selected for screening at another film festival.
 In this instance, the film is to be screened at the Central Illinois Feminist Film Festival.
 It has also been awarded an honorable mention in the documentary category by the festival.
 The Central Illinois Feminist Film Festival is a Women’s History Month event that selects a small number of films to be screened on one day (this year, March 19, 2014).
 These films are the festival’s selected winners.
 A Word to Young Ladies is a short experimental piece that uses film ephemera to construct a narrative about normativity, sexuality, and gender identity.
 Dr. Robin Murray, the coordinator of the festival, states that the film “effectively intertwined multiple film styles and genres to both entertain and persuade.”
 Dr. Jonet will continue to enter the film in select film festivals that focus on gender and sexuality for the next year.

 Film Screening: Inequality for All